beccaob/html-css-portfolio-project-1/README.md

 ![classes-content](assets/images/readme-img/classes-page.png)

 ## Sign Up Page
-* The sign up page will consist of a form complete with all fields nessesary to gather relevant information.
+* The sign up page will consist of a form complete with all fields necessary to gather relevant information.
 Such as:
-First Name (type=text)
+    * First Name (type=text)
-Last Name ( type=text)
+    * Last Name ( type=text)
-Email ( type=email)
+    * Email ( type=email)
-Age (type=number)
+    * Age (type=number)
-Workshop Choice ( type= radio )
+    * Workshop Choice ( type= radio )
 * The purpose of this form is to allow the user to sign their child up for TRL.

 ![sign-up-form](assets/images/readme-img/sign-up.png)

-* Upon completion, the user will be redirected to sign-up-successfull.html where they will be met with a Submission successful message.
+* Upon completion, the user will be redirected to sign-up-successful.html where they will be met with a Submission successful message.
 * The purpose of this message is to inform the user that their submission has been successful.

 ![sign-up-successful](assets/images/readme-img/sign-up-successful.png)

-## Exsiting Features
+## Existing Features
 * Responsive Design
 * Contact form & success page
 * 404 page

 ## Features Left to Implement
 * As a future enhancement, the contact form will be updated with JavaScript.
 This will send an email to TRL with the sign up information.
+* Animation to be added to hero image.
 * Gallery to be added with photos from the workshops.

 # Target Audience